Why Men Get Substantially More Venture Capital than Women Entrepreneurs, and How to Change It

 Fight for the venture capital funds, but if they don’t come through, or if it isn’t enough, there are plenty of other options.

 The options are many, from regular secured loans to unsecured loans and lines-of-credit to SBA loans.
+Or try government grants for women.

 Secured financing offers lower interest rates.
 In addition, personal credit quality and revenue are not the sole determining factors for approval.
 Collateral can cover a multitude of sins.
 Some accepted types of collateral include: